JuanLucha/zerogm/README.md

 `cmd+shift+p` (or `ctrl+shift+p` in Windows) to open the command window, then write `zerogm` and press `enter` (you don't have to write the whole word, there are few commands starting with zero :D)

 Then you will see the ZeroGM menu.
-If you want to make a yes/no check, select the first option or write `1` and press `enter`.
+If you want to make a yes/no check, you need an oracle.
+Select the first option or write `1` and press `enter` for Mythic Game Emulator (sold in [Word Mill Games](https://www.wordmillgames.com/)).
+If you want a custom using Fate Dice, choose `3`.
+Note: number `2` is Recluse, another oracle not implemented.

-Then you will see the modifier window.
-Write a number between -4 and +4 and press `enter`.
-If the question asked is more likely to be a "yes", put a positive number.
-If it's the contrary, put a negative number.

-The answer is self explanatory, and as you can see it takes into consideration you having a Fate character.
+Then you need to follow the instructions to use the oracles for your yes/no and details answers.

 ### The dice thrower